Lysxia/gradual-eff-paper/src/Core.lagda.md

       → ± _<_ A B
 ```

-The types of casts for value types, computation types, and effect types
+The types of casts for value types, computation types, and effects
 are the symmetric closures of their respective precision relations.

 ```